kamaleshpati/kamaleshpati/README.md

 </p>
 <p>
- Helping startup build MVP and and Tech-Consulting for product and quick building of platforms . </br>
+ Helping startup build MVP and and Tech-Consulting for product and building platforms . </br>

 Great admirer of algorithms and design patterns, saas development as monolith or microservice and Blockchain tech .